superbrothers/kubernetes-docs/kubectl_config_set-cluster.md

 ```
       --embed-certs tristate[=true]   embed-certs for the cluster entry in kubeconfig
   -h, --help                          help for set-cluster
+      --proxy-url string              proxy-url for the cluster entry in kubeconfig
 ```

 ### Options inherited from parent commands